sharare90/AR-VR-Research/README.md

 3. Run execute.py for data generation (optional).
 4. Run create_requests_dataset.py which creates synthetic dataset.
 5. Run create_LSTM_input.py that converts the input to one-hot encoding format.

+After creating the inputs:
-6. Run LSTM.py to train the LSTM network.
+Run LSTM.py to train the LSTM network.
-7. Run caching.py to calculate and print caching costs and experience scores for each method.
+Run caching.py to calculate and print caching costs and experience scores for each method.